stonehippo/blinka_firmata/README.md

 I'm going to take my time on this work, so I'll be keeping track of what's done and working (or not) here.

 - [x] Do some research on Firmata and see what's possible
-- [ ] Determine what features I went to support
+- [x] Determine what features I went to support
   - [x] GPIO
   - [x] ADC
   - [x] PWM
   - [x] I2C
   - [x] SPI
   - [x] Other?
-(ConfigurableFirmata support Firmata 2.7.0; I'm going to *eventually* support the Servo and AccelStepper modules)
+(ConfigurableFirmata supports Firmata 2.7.0; I'm going to *eventually* support the Servo and AccelStepper modules, too)
-- [x] ~~Figure out if this should use an existing Firmata client (e.g. [pymata4](https://github.com/MrYsLab/pymata4)) or if I create something new~~ I've decided to build something new. pymata4 (and it's sibling pymata-express) is an archived project and many of the other Python-based Firmata libraries haven't been updates in a while
+- [x] ~~Figure out if this should use an existing Firmata client (e.g. [pymata4](https://github.com/MrYsLab/pymata4)) or if I create something new~~ I've decided to build something new. pymata4 (and it's sibling pymata-express) is an archived project and many of the other Python-based Firmata client libraries haven't been updated in a while
-- [ ] Get a basic layer working
+- [x] Get a basic layer working
+- [ ] Add support for peripheral types like I2C and SPI

 -----